-And here is some bad news right at the beginning: The most effective way of mastering strong German verbs is practicing.
+And here are some bad news right at the beginning: The most effective way of mastering strong German verbs is practice.
 There are some rules you have to follow, but actually there are a lot of exceptions.

 The Conjugation of Strong Verbs in Präsens

 So, in this case we have irregular verbs.
-Luckily, there are only vowel changes in the second and third person singular, which can be structured in the following three kinds:
+Luckily, there are only vowel changes in the second and third person singular, which can be categorized in the following three kinds:

-Actually, you can apply these three types to nearly all conjugation of strong German verbs in the present tense.
+Actually, you can apply these three types to nearly all conjugations of strong German verbs in the present tense.

 The Conjugation of Strong Verbs in Präteritum

-Things become a little more difficult when talking about conjunctions of strong German verbs in past tense.
+Things become a little more difficult when talking about conjugations of strong German verbs in past tense.
 Nevertheless, there are some rules you can follow:

-- Verbs with an “ä” vowel change in the present tense change to either “ie/i” or “u” — ex: laufen (to work or walk fast) becomes lief and fahren (to drive or go) becomes fuhr.
+- Verbs with an “ä” vowel change in the present tense change to either “ie/i” or “u” — ex: “laufen” (to walk or walk fast) becomes “lief” and “fahren” (to drive or go) becomes “fuhr”.